Yes, New Orleans is a safe city. You shouldn’t experience any trouble on a one-off visit, except in rare cases.

 - Don’t act up in front of the police – Especially during Mardi Gras.
 They have to put up with a lot of drunken people during this time – and won’t be in the mood to deal with you either.

 - Be careful of getting too drunk – I know, good times often involve alcohol, but getting really drunk here could easily put yourself at risk.
 Mardi Gras may have a good atmosphere, but anywhere can become unsafe if you’re totally wasted.

 - Research accommodation carefully – There has been a surge in Airbnbs in New Orleans, but make sure to see what neighbourhood they’re in; some are in residential neighbourhoods which may not be safe or even convenient.

 - Be careful taking money out of ATMs – Pay attention to who’s around you; it’s a good idea to use ATMs either inside or during the day.

-- Keep an eye on weather forecasts – As we mentioned, the weather can be serious in New Orleans.
+- Keep an eye on weather forecasts – As I mentioned, the weather can be serious in New Orleans.
 Take note and know what to do in extreme weather situations.

 - Don’t keep your belongings in your back pocket – Phones, wallets, anything… Opportunist pickpockets will disappear them in the blink of an eye.

 - Respect the sun and keep hydrated – It gets hot here, and there’s lots of surrounding nature to enjoy, but never forget to bring along plenty of water and sunscreen.